aryah-rao/aryah-rao/README.md

 # Hi there 👋

 ## About Me 🚀
-I’m Aryah Rao, a dedicated Computer Science major and Philosophy minor at Denison University, graduating in 2026.
-My passion lies in exploring the intersection of artificial intelligence, human-computer interaction, and data science to create impactful, real-world solutions.
+I’m Aryah, a Computer Science major and Applied Mathematics & Philosophy minor at Denison University (Class of 2026).

+I have experience in Python, C++, SQL, machine learning, and cloud technologies.
+My interests lie in exploring the intersection of artificial intelligence, human-computer interaction, and solving problems to create impactful, real-world solutions through software engineering.

-I’m actively seeking opportunities to expand my expertise in AI, data science, consulting, software engineering, and software development, with the goal of leveraging technology to drive innovation and empower communities.
-Let’s connect and collaborate on transformative tech solutions!
+I also have experience with competitive programming, data science, research, education, and consultancy.

 ## Education 📚
 - Bachelor of Science in Computer Science & Minor in Philosophy from Denison University
   - Discovering Computer Science: Scientific Data and Dynamics
   - Multivariable Calculus
   - Discrete Mathematics
+  - Linear Algebra
+  - Statistics
   - Logic
   - Ethics
   - Work Seminar
   - Object Oriented Programming
   - Data Systems
   - Programming Problems
-  - Data Structures and Algorithms
+  - Data Structures
   - Computer Architecture and Organization
+  - Algorithms
+  - Operating Systems

 ## Projects 🛠️
 Feel free to explore my pinned projects below.
 I'm constantly working on new ideas and collaborations, so stay tuned for updates!